2012 Music Reviews

 Death Grips, The Money Store (2012) C+

-Their debut mixtape was this shotgun blast of fury with some clever wordplay; this lacks the same intelligent declarations and wordplay ("System Blower" and "Double Helix" are lame) and even the blasts of frenzied noise sound like add-ons to make one think there's more going on in this than there is.
+Their debut mixtape was this shotgun blast of fury with some clever wordplay; this lacks the same intelligent declarations ("System Blower" and "Double Helix" are downright lame) and even the blasts of frenzied noise sound like add-ons to make one think there's more going on in this than there is.
 Basically, it's an average hardcore rap album with digital effects.

 Lana Del Rey, Born to Die (2012) C+

 She was unfortunately attacked for her performance on Saturday Night Live - and sure, she looked a bit awkward (particularly with her goofy single "Video Games"), but what did everyone expect her to do, writhe on the stage like Karen O?
-Shoot up heroin and foam at the mouth?
+Shoot up heroin and/or foam at the mouth?
 Anything that garners that kind of immediate criticism has to be hitting some sort of nerve ... and if you really want to take shots, go right for the stupid lyrics ("One for the money!
 Two for the show!") not the production value or her voice.
 She makes Willow Smith read like - and seem as deep as - Anne Sexton.

 Die Antwoord, Ten$ion (2012) D-